c0m4r/paranoya/README.md

 #### Compiled

-For binary version of Loki-daemonized and its tools use ./build.sh script.
+For the binary version of Loki-daemonized and its tools, use ./build.sh script.

 However, when possible, you should use bare python under venv, as it will allow you to get the latest versions of python modules and keep them up-to-date,